-LOCATION - Kingsburg is my birthplace, a small farming community in California's San Joaquin Valley.
-It's located on the banks of the Kings River, quiet, serene, and nothing like the crowded cities of Los Angeles or San Franscisco.
+LOCATION - Kingsburg is a small farming community in California's San Joaquin Valley located on the banks of the Kings River.
+It is quiet and nothing like the crowded cities of Los Angeles or San Franscisco.
 Originally named Kings River Switch, it was created by the Central Pacific Railroad in 1872 when it built the San Joaquin Valley Rail Line connecting Sacramento and Los Angeles.
 Kingsburg enjoys more than 300 days of sunshine a year in a rural environment with low population density and no traffic jams.
 In 1900 the population was 94% Swedish immigrants, and that heritage is still evident in the beauty of the women and neatness of the town.
 Kingsburg is 200 miles north of Los Angeles, 200 miles southeast of San Francisco, 96 miles from the Pacific Ocean, and 14 miles from the Sierra Nevada Mountains that include Yosemite National Park, Sequoia National Park, and Kings Canyon National Park.
 With Pacific beaches a short drive away and three national parks on our doorstep we enjoy an incredible array of recreational opportunities.
-The San Joaquin Valley is 27,000 square miles of the most productive agricultural land in the world, producing 40% of the food and 80% of the fresh fruit consumed in America, and several billion dollars in annual food exports.
-Kingsburg is home to Sunmaid Raisins, known worldwide for red boxes of juicy raisins.
-Raisins are grapes dried in the California sun.
-Grapes and raisins are major crops grown here, along with lemons, oranges, apples, cherries, nectarines, peaches, plums, blackberries, blueberries, strawberries, almonds, pistachios, tomatoes and other vegetables.
-There are also many large dairy farms and companies producing milk, cheese and ice cream.
-The sale of San Joaquin Valley food products is the stable foundation of California's economy.
+The San Joaquin Valley is 27,000 square miles in size and the most productive agricultural area in the world, producing 40% of all food and 80% of all fresh fruit consumed in America, and billions of dollars in annual food exports.
+Kingsburg is home to Sunmaid Raisins.
+Grapes and raisins are major crops grown here, along with lemons, oranges, apples, cherries, nectarines, peaches, plums, blackberries, blueberries, strawberries, almonds, pistachios, tomatoes and many other vegetables.
+There are also large dairy farms and companies producing milk, cheese and ice cream.
+The sale of San Joaquin Valley food products is the foundation of California's economy.